 - Remove the gelatine from the water and squeeze out the excess water.
 Add the gelatine into the milk.
 Set aside to cool until tepid.

-- Place the cream into a bowl and strain in the milk mixture, followed by the lime juice and mix.
+- Place the yogurt into a bowl and strain in the milk mixture, followed by the lime juice and mix.

 - Grease six, moulds with the cooking spray and pour the mixture into the moulds.
 Cover with cling wrap and let set in the fridge overnight to set.